cssidy/minecraft/RASPBERRYPI_BASICS.md

 # Raspberry Pi 3 Basics

+The Raspberry Pi 3 is the third generation Raspberry Pi.
+It replaced the Raspberry Pi 2 Model B in February 2016.
+Compared to the Raspberry Pi 2 it has:

+* A 1.2GHz 64-bit quad-core ARMv8 CPU
+* 802.11n Wireless LAN
+* Bluetooth 4.1
+* Bluetooth Low Energy (BLE)

+Like the Pi 2, it also has:

+* 1GB RAM
+* 4 USB ports
+* 40 GPIO pins
+* Full HDMI port
+* Ethernet port
+* Combined 3.5mm audio jack and composite video
+* Camera interface (CSI)
+* Display interface (DSI)
+* Micro SD card slot (now push-pull rather than push-push)
+* VideoCore IV 3D graphics core

 # Raspbian

+Raspbian is the Foundation’s official supported operating system.
+Raspbian comes pre-installed with plenty of software for education, programming and general use.
+It has Python, Scratch, Sonic Pi, Java, Mathematica and more.

-You can purchase a micro SD card with Raspbian pre-installed, or create your own.
+You can purchase a micro SD card (NOOBS) with Raspbian pre-installed, or create your own.

 ![Raspbian desktop](http://robertan.com/home/wp-content/uploads/2016/04/raspbian.png "Raspbian desktop")